zeppehpt1/zeppehpt1.github.io/_posts/2023-01-29-conda-cheatsheet.md

 ---

 General stuff:
-- Directly install mamba into a new conda enviroment or install mambaforge in the first place (mamba is per default installed)
+- Directly install mamba into a fresh new conda enviroment or install mambaforge in the first place (then mamba is installed per default)
 - install pip in the default (base) enviroment
-- install pip packages only if they aren't available on conda
+- install pip packages *only* if they aren't available on conda

 Create enviroment yml file
 ```bash